mcjamesloon/FVTT_Docker/docs/Installation.md

 # Script Installation
 - Block Install Code.
 Paste this into terminal for the fastest setup.
 Below is a breakdown of this code.
+   > NOTE: This was tested on Ubuntu 18.04.2 LTS

    ```
    mkdir FVTT && \
    cd FVTT && \